Boot your Pi 'straight' to Amiga

 Thanks to your continuous support of AmiKit we will be able to focus on the following areas:

 NEW AMIKIT FEATURES AND UPDATES (and bugfixes too)

 REGULAR UPDATES OF INCLUDED AMIGA SOFTWARE

 Better RABBIT HOLE functionality for even smoother modern retro experience

-AHI audio system support (currently only Paula audio is supported)
+16bit AHI audio support (currently only Paula 8bit++ audio mode is supported)

 Better HOST-RUN functionality for smoother Linux integration with Amiga

 Better FILESYSTEM support for Amiga files, their specific attributes, etc.

 Better AMIGA COMPATIBILITY by improving JIT (just-in-time) compilation